 Marianna and Maksymillian Jarosz Poland

-Piaski, Poland… 1941 – Marianna and her brother, Maksymilian, came from a large family of eleven.
+Piaski, Poland… 1941 – Marianna Jarosz and her brother, Maksymilian, came from a large family of eleven.
 They lived in the village of Piaski, near Lublin.
 Jews had always been present in the Jarosz family’s life.
 Marianna recalls, “My parents had a large house.
 Downstairs were eight stores.
 Until the war broke out, someone from the Jewish community was always renting a store from us.”
-In the house owned by the Jarosz family some of the rooms were also rented to the primary school in Piaski, whose students were mostly Jewish.
+The Jarosz family rented some of the rooms in their home to the primary school in Piaski.
+Most of the students were Jewish.
 Before the war, relations with Jewish neighbors were always good: “We’d go to school together, we’d play together, and such.
 They had their religion, we had ours, but the holidays were respected – ours by their folks, theirs by us.
 This was life… it was normal life.”

 When the German occupation began, Marianna was horrified to see how terribly the Jews were treated.
 Her family had stored food in preparation for the war, most of which they used to feed starving Jews.

 Marianna and Maksymilian saw the desperation of the Jews deported from Germany to Poland.
 Their family took in Wolf Lewin and his two daughters, Hanna and Gertruda.
 They had almost nothing when they arrived in Piaski during the bitter December of 1940, but the girls knew how to knit, and they traded socks and gloves for food.
 The two families shared what little they had and became very close.